emile-66/doc-projs/start-sprint-jira/sprint-in-jira.md

 ## Step 3: Start sprint

-1. Find the sprint you want to start and click `Start sprint`.
+1. In the `Backlog` tab, find the sprint you want to start and click `Start sprint`.

     ![start sprit](start-sprint.png)